 Treatment for Osteoporosis

-According to the Irish Osteoporosis society the recommended medications are as follows,
+According to the Irish Osteoporosis society the recommended Treatments are as follows,

 - Hormone Replacement Therapy (HRT) or Contraceptive Pill.